 Remembered thanks to a letter written in Oct ’73!

-The thick old honeymoon photo album has been discarded in downsizing and selling our home, but not before recording all the photos here:
+The thick old honeymoon photo album has been discarded in downsizing and selling our home, but not before recording all the photos.
+Here are the Oklahoman ones:

 We sweated in the dust, mopping our brows with dirty red bandanas.
 The bull calves didn’t like what we were doing, but we had to do it.
 We wrestled them to the ground, us wranglers, hog-tying their feet before de-horning them and branding them in a cloud of smoke.
 Burnt flesh smells filled the air.
 Then it was out with a sharp, clean knife and off with their nuts, deftly.
 Yep, we castrated ’em.
 The royal ‘we’ mind you, they wouldn’t let a rank amateur like me do that.
 Lastly we injected them, and then we untied ’em.